 kubectl create secret generic s3-credentials \

-- Wait until both MongoDB resources reach “Running” state, then change the existing MongoDBOpsManager resource by adding the following backup configuration to “spec” referencing the MongoDB objects which have just been created:
+- Wait until the MongoDB resource reaches “Running” state, then change the existing MongoDBOpsManager resource by adding the following backup configuration to “spec” referencing the MongoDB object which has just been created:

 - name: oplog1